danbischof/danbischof.github.io/_news/announcement_1.md

     <li> <b> I care about mentoring.
 Would you be active as a mentor? </b> </li>
     <li> Yes.
 I think mentoring is key to a succesful career, especially as a postdoc.
 I've been active in mentoring programmes since I was a postdoc in Zurich.
 I really like helping colleagues, engaging with their ideas and seeking to bring out the best of them.
 You can also get in touch with my current postdocs/phds if you want to learn more about me as a mentor. </li>
     <li> <b> What is the "writing sample"? </b> </li>
-    <li> One of your papers/publications.
+    <li> One of your papers/publications; one that is representative of your work, of you as a scholar and your research background.
 In econ ppl use the term "job market paper".
-I find this too restrictive as in pol sci many PhD students do not write such a paper. </li>
+I find this too restrictive as in pol sci many PhD students do not write such a paper.</li>

 </ul>